Unable to read recob::Vertex position information

 In the short time, could I potentially check RecoBase out and make some edit there to match how it was in MCC11?

 Revert "Per Philippe C., workaround for #23013" as too flaky.

 This reverts commit 82bbb16ead8e0adea0295a197b6dbdc3812e9f0b.

-#2 Updated by Christopher Backhouse about 2 months ago
+#2 Updated by Christopher Backhouse over 1 year ago

 Here is an example of the files I'm trying to use

 I don't know the actual versions that were used, and the SAM metadata is not helpful.